-Requirements for volumetric flows:
+Requirements for volumetric flows specified in the Criteria:

-Residential buildings: Average volumetric flow of 20-30 m3/h per person, at least 0.3 fold air exchange according to the PHPP calculation; the average volumetric flow and
+Residential buildings: Average air flow rate at least 20 m3/h per person and at least a 0.3 1/h air change rate according to the PHPP calculation.
+For the energy balance in the PHPP, the average air flow rate and not the maximum is relevant.

+- Non-residential buildings: Determine the air flow rate for the specific project: - \circ at least 20 m3/h per adult - \circ at least 15 m3/h per child up to 12 years - at least 17 m3/h per child from 12 to 18 years

-- not the maximum (design) volumetric flow is used in the PHPP - Non-residential buildings: Volumetric flow should be determined for the specific project, with 15-30 m3/h per person (special uses may require more); different operating times and stages should be taken into account; written confirmation by the building owner / user regarding the planned mode and schedule of operation should be submitted as verification - Avoid dry air: During the heating period, avoid excessively high air change rates causing relative humidity levels of less than 30% (according to the PHPP worksheet "Ventilation") - The ventilation volume flow rate must be adjustable for the actual demand.
-In residential buildings the volume flow rate must be user-adjustable for each accommodation unit (three settings are recommended: standard volume flow / standard volume flow +30 % / standard volume flow -30 %). - The ventilation system must not cause unpleasant draughts.
+Different operating times and stages should be taken into account; written confirmation by the building owner / user regarding the planned mode and schedule of operation should be submitted as verification.

+- All rooms must be mechanically ventilated directly or indirectly (overflow). - Avoid dry air: During the heating period, avoid excessively high air change rates causing relative humidity levels of less than 30% for at least one month (according to the PHPP worksheet "Ventilation"). - In order to maintain the satisfaction of the user, the ventilation volume flow rate must be adjustable for the actual demand.
+In residential buildings, it must be possible for the user to regulate the volume flow for each residential unit individually and permanently (not just as a short-term boost).
+Three settings are recommended: standard volume flow / standard volume flow +30 % / standard volume flow -30 %. - The ventilation system must not cause unpleasant draughts.
+This is considered to be fulfilled for supply air rooms with less than a 2 1/h air change rate if the supply air is not blown directly into the occupied zone of persons (but e.g. along the ceiling or wall).
+If the air change rate is more than 2 times in normal operation, a description of the measures to prevent draughts must be submitted.

+PH Luft - Tool that aids Designers of Passive House ventilation systems: www.passipedia.org→ Tools / PHPP

+Example documentation of a flow rate adjustment - see the 'example documents' section